zkhin/backend/README.md

 - changes to the CloudFront config, while somewhat uncommon, also trigger a ~20 minute deploy
 - separating the CloudFront config and the Lambda@Edge handlers into separate stacks isn't supported by the [cloudfront-lambda-edge serverless plugin](https://github.com/silvermine/serverless-plugin-cloudfront-lambda-edge/)

+#### `real-lambda-layers`

+Holds the [lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
+The python packages which the lambda handlers in the primary stack depend on are stored in a layer.
+This reduces the size of the deployment package of the primary stack from several megabytes to several kilobytes, making deploys of the primary stack much faster.

 ### Adding new python dependencies